 INDIANAPOLIS -- The Indianapolis Colts are supposed to have a lot of success this season based off their schedule -- at least on paper.

 Yes, they play in the AFC South, one of the worst -- if not the worst -- divisions in the NFL.
-They also play the NFC South, which had a team with a losing record -- the Carolina Panthers -- win the division last season, and the AFC East, which only had the New England Patriots make the playoffs last season.
+The Colts also play the NFC South, which had a team with a losing record (the Carolina Panthers) win the division last season, and the AFC East, which only had the New England Patriots make the playoffs last season.

 But each season brings changes to rosters.